What is bladder cancer?

 Surgery (transurethral resection) is done using a cystoscope which has a wire loop which the doctor uses to remove any tumours.
 Other ways to kill the cancer cells can include burning the base of the tumour or high-energy laser to damage or kill the cells

 Non-invasive bladder cancers an also be treated with immunotherapy.
-A vaccine called Bacillus Calmetter-Guérin, developed to prevent tuberculosis, can be used to stimulate the immune system in order to stop or delay bladder cancer.
+A vaccine called Bacillus Calmetter-Guerin, developed to prevent tuberculosis, can be used to stimulate your immune system in order to stop or delay bladder cancer.

 Chemotherapy drugs are used to destroy or damage cancer cells.
 For non-invasive bladder cancers, chemotherapy drugs are instilled into the bladder (intravesical chemotherapy).

-Invasive bladder cancers are most commonly treated with surgery, although radiotherapy is an alternative treatment.
+Invasive bladder cancers are most commonly treated with surgery, although radiation therapy (radiotherapy) is an alternative treatment.
 In some cases chemotherapy may be added.

-If surgery is not an option, the cancer may be treated with radiotherapy, with or without chemotherapy, or chemotherapy alone (platinum and gemcitabine).
+If surgery is not an option, the cancer may be treated with radiation therapy, with or without chemotherapy, or chemotherapy alone (platinum and gemcitabine).